-Contributors must upload an image of their government issued photo ID with a valid expiration date.
+Contributors must upload a scan of their government issued photo ID with a valid expiration date.
 Examples of accepted types of identification are a passport, driver license, or other government-issued ID card.

 Note: Uploaded IDs must be JPG or PDF and cannot exceed 2MB.

-Please ensure that the image of your ID is legible and clear.
+Please ensure that the scan of your ID is legible and clear.
 The name on your ID should match the name listed on your account.